Compare our best business savings account

 Do I need a business savings account?

-Most business savings accounts are also covered by the FSCS, which is a government scheme that protects your savings up to £85,000 in case the provider goes bust.
+Most business savings accounts are also covered by the Financial Services Compensation Scheme (FSCS), a government scheme that protects your savings up to £85,000 in the case that a provider goes bust.
 If you have more than this amount in your savings pot, it's a good idea to split up your savings and open multiple savings accounts to ensure you are fully protected.

-It’s also important to note, if your company is registered with companies house then you are legally required to keep your business finances separate from your personal account.
+And remember, if your company is registered with Companies House then you are legally required to keep your business finances separate from your personal account.

-Freelancers and sole traders don’t have this same legal requirement but it would still be worthwhile considering a business savings account if you already have a business bank account.
+Freelancers and sole traders don’t face the same legal requirement, but it would still be worthwhile considering a business savings account to take advantage of the benefits they offer to your cash flow and business finances.

 Median profit of all SMEs in the UK [1]